DO4TECH/01-Learn-Rust/README.md

 USER rustdev
 ```

-To run *code-server* we need to overload the binding address and port is a way that the web UI can be access from the host and because this container is used for testing purpose we can also by-pass authentication mechanism.
+To run *code-server* we need to overload the binding address and port to be able to access the web UI from the host.
+Because this container will be used locally, for testing purpose we can also by-pass authentication mechanism.

 ```dockerfile
 # Command to run code-server